lexibank/tlopo/out/vol2/chapter3.md

 </table>

 POc used at least two terms to denote ashes.
 These had distinct but overlapping meanings.
-It appears that &ast;rapu(R) referred specifically to ‘ashes of a fire’; the same term was also used for ‘hearth, fireplace’.
-A second term, &ast;qapu or &ast;kapu, denoted ‘ash, dust, powder’ and its core meaning was probably ‘a mass of fine particles of matter’.
+It appears that _&ast;rapu(R)_ referred specifically to ‘ashes of a fire’; the same term was also used for ‘hearth, fireplace’.
+A second term, _&ast;qapu_ or _&ast;kapu_, denoted ‘ash, dust, powder’ and its core meaning was probably ‘a mass of fine particles of matter’.
 The second term may also have been applied to volcanic ash and cinders.
-Several Oceanic languages reflect both &ast;rapu(R) and a reduplicated form &ast;rapu-rapu(R); but the dictionaries generally specify no difference in meaning between reflexes of the two.
+Several Oceanic languages reflect both _&ast;rapu(R)_ and a reduplicated form _&ast;rapu-rapu(R)_; but the dictionaries generally specify no difference in meaning between reflexes of the two.

 <a id="p-75"></a>